 5] Delete the Problematic Certificate in your Browser

-You should also check if there is some problematic certificate that you have installed.
-With the problematic certificate, we mean, corrupted certificates.
-We recommend you remove certificates one by one and see if that helps.
-But before that, it is better to Export those certificates or have a copy of them.
+You should also check if there is a problematic certificate that you have installed.
+By “problematic certificate,” we mean corrupted certificates.
+We recommend removing certificates one by one to see if that helps.
+But before that, it is better to export those certificates or have a copy of them.

 Microsoft Edge